sid-in-the-loop/11697-hw6-ssmurali/README.md

 ```
 Files under `data/corpus/` can be of any type, e.g., `.txt`, `.pdf`, `.md`, etc.

+Note that the three TSV files maintain row-level correspondence: the entry at row i in file A corresponds to the entries at row i in files B and C. All files must have the same number of rows.

 ### Tips:
 * Draft them in Excel/spreadsheet and download as `.tsv`.